 Make sure you understand these requirements before making your declarations because you may be asked to give additional information in support of your application and/or they can be checked through an audit or complaint.

-It is exactly the same process you would follow to resume practice after a break (for whatever reason) and the Recency of practice registration standard, guideline and FAQs explain the requirements and provide further information.
+It is the same process you would follow to resume practice after a break (for whatever reason) and the Recency of practice registration standard, guideline and FAQ explain the requirements and provide further information.

-You will be asked for information about what you used to do (when practicing on/treating people), how long you’ve been away from practicing on and/or treating people, and what you intend to do when you return to practicing on and/or treating people.
+You will be asked for information about what you used to do (when practising on/treating people), how long you’ve been away from practising on and/or treating people, and what you intend to do when you return to practising on and/or treating people.

 There is no one way to return to practice.
 Each application is considered on its merits and what, if any, conditions are imposed on your registration (e.g. a period of supervised practice) will depend on your circumstances.
 For instance, if you used to practise clinically, had a break and then wanted to return to administrative or non-clinical practice, the risk of harm to the public is less than for a practitioner who proposed to go from doing administrative physiotherapy practice, had a break and then wanted to return to clinical practice.